An Optimal Switching Approach for Bird Migration: Introduction

 \subsection{Biological setting and general questions}

-Migration refers to the seasonal movement of organisms between seasonal favorable regions.
-Many bird species migrate annually, where they overcome extremely long distances, remarkable geological barriers as well as predation risks.
-Avoiding {intraspecific competition} and exploiting crucial resources in seasonal favorable regions for breeding were usually considered as two main drivers for the evolution of bird migration \cite{salewski2007evolution}.
+Migration is a seasonal movement of organisms between seasonal favorable regions.
+Bird migration, in particular, is remarkable for their long distances, geological barriers involved and predation risks.
+Each year, billions of birds driven by the optimal living habitats take on journeys that span up to thousands of kilometers, across ocean and continents.
+Avoiding \textit{intraspecific competition} and exploiting crucial resources in seasonal favorable regions for breeding were usually considered as two main elements for evolution of bird migration \cite{salewski2007evolution}.
 Various bird species show a wide range of complex migratory behaviors.
-For example, different species show both high and low route repeatability, consistency and variation in duration of migration \cite{vardanis2016consistency}, and adopt different migratory strategies between spring and fall migration \cite{nilsson2013differences}.
+For example, different species show both high and low route repeatability, consistency and variation in duration of migration \cite{vardanis2016consistency}, and different migratory strategies between spring and fall migration \cite{nilsson2013differences}.
 The route and schedule of migration are affected by many factors, including the presence of geological barriers, predation risk \cite{ydenberg2007effects}, global warming \cite{Jenni2003timing}, access to climate information at the terminal site \cite{carneiro2020linking}, and population density dependence \cite{gourley2015age}.
-Although bird migrations exhibit complex behaviors, they all serve the same purpose: to optimize survival probability and reproductive success.
-Thus, optimal control is a usual approach for the modeling of bird migration.
+Although bird migrations exhibit complex behaviors, they all serve the same purpose: to optimize survival probability and reproductive success. {Stochastic optimal control, an effective tool for modeling population dynamics in biological/ecological systems \cite{lenhart2007optimal,yoshioka2019stochastic}, is usually employed to model bird migration \cite{alerstam2011optimal, houston1999models, mangel2015stochastic, purcell2007factors}.}